Friday, July 13, 2012

 14.07.12.
 Alderson Ave view, quake rock fall hazard housing

-Alderson Ave: Housing had crept up Port Hills.
-On my right Lucas Ln houses were quake damaged below loess cliffs.
-Alderson Ave veered left uphill as Stonehaven Tce which was also quake damaged.
-Above houses at Lucas Ln & Stonehaven Tce there was a mix of gullies, rocky bluffs & thick vegetation.
-Below Stonehaven Tce houses were slippery loess cliffs, mostly covered in vegetation.
-There were also houses below Stonehaven Tce loess cliffs on my left.
-A development mess!
+Alderson Ave was a development mess: Housing had crept up Port Hills.
+On my right Lucas Ln houses were ruined below loess cliffs.
+Alderson Ave veered left uphill, then continued as Stonehaven Tce which was also damaged.
+Above the houses at Lucas Ln & Stonehaven Tce, I saw a mix of gullies, rocky bluffs & thick vegetation.
+Below Stonehaven Tce houses, I saw slippery loess cliffs mostly covered in vegetation.
+I saw some houses below Stonehaven Tce built on loess cliffs on my left.

 14.07.12.
 Alderson Ave view, quake rock fall hazard housing